 How to collect your digital badge

-A few days after the completion of the Mindfulness at Work course, you will receive an email with a link to collect your digital badge.
-If you no longer have access to the email, you can request that the badge be resent by calling 612-625-8164 or emailing Molly Buss at email@example.com.
+After you complete the course, you will receive an email with a link to collect your digital badge.
+Please allow up to five business days after completing the course to receive this email.
+If you no longer have access to the email, you can request that the badge be resent by emailing Molly Buss at firstname.lastname@example.org.

 If you are issued a digital badge on an email account that is different than the email you used to set up your Credly account, you will need to add the new email to your Credly account, then claim your badge.
 To add the new email, you will log in to your Credly account, click on Account Settings, edit email, then add a new email.